iaifi/iaifi.github.io/index.md

 <!---
 <a class="twitter-timeline" href="https://twitter.com/iaifi_news?ref_src=twsrc%5Etfw">Tweets by iaifi_news</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 --->
+  ***IAIFI Deputy Director Mike Williams participates on panel at AI+Science Summit***.
+The panel, "[Powering Innovation at the Intersection of AI & Science: NSF’s AI Institutes](Powering Innovation at the Intersection of AI & Science: NSF’s AI Institutes)" was hosted by the Special Competitive Studies Project at their AI+Science Summit. *July 23, 2025*
+{:.info}

+  ***IAIFI Fellow Jessie Micallef receives Impact Award from MicroBooNE expirement***.
+Jessie received the award for contributions to the experiment. *July 20, 2025*
+{:.info}

   ***Marisa LaFleur promoted from IAIFI Project Manager to IAIFI Managing Director***.
 As IAIFI Managing Director, Marisa will continue to oversee the implementation of IAIFI activities and to expand her responsibilities related to IAIFI’s long-term strategy and funding. *July 9, 2025*
   {:.info}